-- Your vehicle MUST be OFF.
-Do not check engine oil while the vehicle is running.
+- Do not check your engine oil when your engine is running.

 - Remove the dipstick, by pulling it.